Click on an award category below to view the 2010 recipient(s):

 Ken Sofer studied Arabic in Amman, Jordan.

 2010 Fulbright U.S. Student Program Grant Recipients

-Caitlan Carroll is a USC alumna with a master’s degree in journalism.
+Caitlan Carroll is a USC alumna with a Master of Science in Journalism.
 In Germany, Caitlan will examine innovative approaches in business to retaining senior staff, and explore the research of leading geriatric specialists.
 She will partake in research on workplace trends at the University of Luneburg, and interview workers and managers within the Hamburg area.

-Shanelle Ueyama received a master’s in public health with an emphasis in global health from USC in May 2009.
-Shanelle’s research will examine the increase in smoking rates amongst South Korean women, specifically analyzing the socio-cultural and gender-specific correlates of smoking in a cohort of 300 female college students in Seoul, Korea.
+Shanelle Ueyama received a master’s in Public Health with an emphasis in Global Health from USC in May 2009.
+Shanelle’s research will examine the increase in smoking rates among South Korean women, specifically analyzing the socio-cultural and gender-specific correlates of smoking in a cohort of 300 female college students in Seoul, Korea.